 Academic Support provides a number of services to students.
-Each semester, classes are offered in:
+Below are descriptions of our developmental courses:

 The structure of these courses allows students to improve basic skills before enrolling in introductory level courses or to use the review of skills as academic support when taking introductory courses concurrently.
 The course work provides specific study and problem solving approaches to learning.
 Emphasis is placed on the development of efficient reading, writing and math skills.